5 Stages of the Sales Funnel (With Examples & Strategies)

 Who are you?
 (As a brand, that is.)
 What’s your raison d’etre?
 What’s your whole deal?
 The awareness stage (top-of-funnel) is where you let people know what you stand for.
 Everyone who has ever come across your brand is at this level, at least at first.

 Any marketing channel can serve as a door to customer awareness.
-You can build familiarity with paid social media posts, static ads, YouTube, or Connected TV (CTV) ads, pay-per-click campaigns, and so on.
+You can build familiarity with paid social media posts, static ads, YouTube, streaming TV ads, pay-per-click campaigns, and so on.
 A potential customer enters this stage before they even know what they’re looking for.

 For example, a consumer at the awareness stage might stumble upon a mattress ad after a rough night’s sleep and check out your website for more information.
-Your goal in the awareness stage is to drum up interest in your product or service—to suggest your brand as the solution for a problem a potential customer has.
+Your goal in the awareness stage is to drum up interest in your product or service and to suggest your brand as the solution for a problem a potential customer has.

 Success at the awareness stage lies in showcasing how you can address your customers’ needs.
 For example, the customer above may usually tune out furniture ads, thinking they don’t need new furniture.
 But after a few rough nights of tossing and turning, your ad starts appealing to their needs.